bkuhn/talks/ELC-2015/pristine-example.markdown

 # But It's Not *Really* About Upstream.

-+ Nevertheless, enforcement pursues the  second goal indirectly.
++ Nevertheless, enforcement pursues that second goal only indirectly.

 + GPL compliance is usually *not* about what to do upstream.

 + GPL is a license made for the users, not the developers.
+     + Who, of course, may be future developers.

 + The main policy goal:
      + Ensure the user can exercise the freedom to modify the software &hellip;
-     + &hellip; in a manner that's allows real world, not theoretical
+     + &hellip; in a manner that's real and concrete, not theoretical.

 # What's a GPL Violation?